kwasniew/hyperbook/manuscript/ch5.md

 <button onclick=${AddPost}>Add Post</button>
 ```

-When you start typing some text, your state and view will get out of sync.
+When you start typing text into the input, your state and view will get out of sync.
 What you're typing is not
-reflected in the state change.
+reflected in the state object.
 One of the tenets of functional UI architecture is continuous synchronization of state and view.
 View reacting to state changes, and state changes reacting to view actions.
 To make this work, you need some part of your state to model the contents of the input field.